ccameron-chromium/canvas-color-space/CanvasHighDyanmicRangeProposal.md

 The two-step process for displaying HLG signals suggests a solution to this problem, namely, that values written to the canvas should be interpreted as being in scene light.

-Our solution is that an HLG encoded signal will be converted to a linear color space by applying the normalized inverse-EOTF to the signal, resulting in light values in the range of [0, 1].
+Our solution is that an HLG encoded signal will be converted to a linear color space by applying the normalized inverse-OETF to the signal, resulting in light values in the range of [0, 1].

 #### Compositing behavior.